cessda/cessda.guidelines.public/technical-infrastructure/deploying-core-products.md

 - The source code repositories must [tagged](https://git-scm.com/book/en/v2/Git-Basics-Tagging) with the release version number.
 The format used is X.Y.Z.
 - The service maintainer verifies that the tagged build is successfully deployed to the staging environment.

 Deploying to production happens via production deployment jobs, which are postfixed with `deploy.prod` in Jenkins.
-These jobs automatically tag Docker images as production images, then calls the deployment script of the product with the tagged images.
+These jobs automatically tag Docker images as production images, then call the deployment script of the product with the tagged images.
 The deployment script will deploy the tagged images to the production cluster.
 This is done by the platform maintainer.

 ## Verifying the Release